 One writer makes a chart, shows four possibilities: if you guessed right, the talkshow host has a choice of TWO goats to show you; in either of those cases, you lose if you switch.
-But if you initially guess either goat-door, when the host shows you a goat he DOES give you useful data--the other door hides the car!
+But if you initially guess either goat-door, when the host shows you a goat he gives you VITAL data--the other door hides treasure!
 Two ways to win by switching.
 Equal!
 So why switch?

-It's easy to see the host gives you information if we expand it to 100 doors.
-You pick one, the host opens 98, leaving yours and one other, one of which hides the car.
-Hold fast, or switch?
+It's easy to see that the host does help you if we expand it to 100 doors.
+You pick one, the host opens 98, leaving yours and one other, one of which hides treasure.
+Wouldn't you switch?

-This quite acrid debate between articulate amateur mathematicians convinces me that even simple problems involving uncertainty and partial information are inherently difficult for human brains--it's tempting to dive into calculation and defend your first analogy before you've mulled over a problem enough to be sure you're framing it optimally.
-And there is no clear simple paradigm of "optimal", or even "right."
-The charts of possible states and outcomes in all those angry letters were SO convincing!
+This debate between articulate amateur mathematicians convinces me that even simple problems involving uncertainty and partial information are inherently difficult for human brains--it's tempting to dive into calculation and defend your first plausible analogy before you've mulled over a problem enough to be sure you're framing it optimally.
+And it's not clear what "optimal", or even "right" means.
+The charts of possible states and outcomes in all those passionate letters were SO convincing!

-It'd be wonderful if this generalized to "If a new and an old choice look equal, favor the new; it's based on fresher data."
+I wish I could sum up the lesson as "If two choices look equal, favor the one based on fresher data."
 Sort of the reverse of "new friends are silver, old friends are gold."
 But if this puzzle teaches anything, it's the dangers of generalizing.

 War in a desert.
 A set of ridges like fingers stretch out from a hand-plateau.
 The valley below the longest finger has a creek; the other two valleys between fingers are dry.